fut-infrastructure/implementation-guide/fsh-content/input/intro-notes/StructureDefinition-ehealth-message-intro.md

 - __administrative-status__ (extension): Makes it possible for the message __recipient__ to indicate the state of a message.
 A message may hold an administrative status that defines the last action the recipient took on the message in question.
 At first, the message has administrative-status "activate".
 The recipient may mark the message as read by setting administrative-status "read".
 If the recipient considers the message a sort of "task", the message may also be updated with administrative-status "complete" when the task is done, or "reactivate" if the task was not complete anyway.

+# Fields with auto-assigned values

+Some fields are filled in automatically on message creation, eg. if a sound default value makes sense.
+These fields are:

+- Field "sent": If message state is set to "in-progress" on creation, then the "sent" field will be assigned current date/time.
+- Extension "restriction-category": If not set by the caller, it will be set to value "None"
+- Extension "thread-id": In case a thread-id is not set by the client, it will be generated server-side (random UUID) at message creation.

 # Search parameters